justinckm/TechAssignment2021/README.md

 - processing need not be realtime
 - feedback can be "Accepted" or "Rejected"
 - for this assignment, the feedback status can be obtained by invoking the endpoint <http://processfeedback.atwebpages.com/submit.php?feedback=Hello%0AWorld>
+- the endpoint is intentionally slowed to return the status response
 - the volume of submission usually peak during certain months
 - module has to take into account of handling such situation
 - auto-scaling is not feasible